Q. I am a woman shopping for a new bicycle; do I need a women's-specific model?

 Women's-specific designs are not limited to the performance road bikes pictures above; they are also found on fitness, hybrid, commuter, and mountain bikes.

 Note that the design of some women's-specific bikes makes them appropriate for some men, who may have atypical body proportions, or are shorter in stature.
 For this reason, some men may choose to ride a women's-specific model.
 Just like with the step-through models mentioned above, many women's-specific models are available in gender-neutral colors, so that nobody would ever know that you're riding a women's bike.

 By the same token, some women will have better luck with a standard, i.e. non-women's-specific bike.
 We've also found that many women prefer the gender-neutral colors, while just as many like the feminine colors.
 In fact, the shrink-it-and-pink-it strategy worked very well with some women, and there is nothing wrong with that for those women for whom those bikes are meeting their needs well.

 For many women, good results can be achieved by taking a standard bike and swapping the stem or other components to make slight tweaks to the fit.
 These changes are sometimes beneficial even when starting out with a women's-specific model.
 Every body is different, and different strategies work better for different people.

 The moral of the story is that there is a wide array of bike options available to meet the needs of riders of all abilities.
-Talk to your bike sales person, mechanic, or fit specialist about what you're looking for, and discuss with him or her any issues you may have had with bikes you've owned in the past.
+Talk to one of our experts about what you're looking for, and discuss with him or her any issues you may have had with bikes you've owned in the past.
 Test-ride as many bikes as possible to compare and contrast the different models, and determine which women's-specific features are important to you, and which ones may not be.